blafving/wagtailcodeblock/README.md

 * **'solarizedlight'**: <a href="http://prismjs.com/index.html?theme=prism-solarizedlight" target="_blank">Solarized Light</a>
 * **'twilight'**: <a href="http://prismjs.com/index.html?theme=prism-twilight" target="_blank">Twilight</a>

-For example, in you want to use the Solarized Light theme: `WAGTAIL_CODE_BLOCK_THEME = 'solarizedlight'` If you want to use the Default theme: `WAGTAIL_CODE_BLOCK_THEME = None`
+For example, if you want to use the Solarized Light theme: `WAGTAIL_CODE_BLOCK_THEME = 'solarizedlight'` If you want to use the Default theme: `WAGTAIL_CODE_BLOCK_THEME = None`

-### Languages Available
+### Languages

 You can customize the languages available by configuring `WAGTAIL_CODE_BLOCK_LANGUAGES` in your Django settings.
-By default, it will be set with these languages, since most users are in the Python web development community:
+Default is set to the following critically acclaimed languages:

 ```python
 WAGTAIL_CODE_BLOCK_LANGUAGES = (